What do I wear while I am tanning?

 How often can I tan?

-Tanning salons in NYC are currently not regulated; however, Tanning Spa only allow you to tan once per day and highly recommend a 24-hour period before you tan again (if there is no redness from the prior tan).
+Tanning salons in NYC are currently regulated; however, Tanning Spa highly recommends that you to tan once per day.
+24-hour period before you tan again (if there is no redness from the prior tan).

 Is tanning harmful to a tattoo?